AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 ### setEpsilonScheduler()

 ```
-ReinforcementLearningQuickSetup:setEpsilonScheduler(ValueScheduler: ValueSchedulerObject)
+ReinforcementLearningQuickSetup:setEpsilonScheduler(EpsilonScheduler: ValueSchedulerObject)
 ```

 #### Parameters:

-* ValueScheduler: The value scheduler object to be used by the epsilon.
+* EpsilonScheduler: The value scheduler object to be used by the epsilon.

 ### getEpsilonScheduler()